Braves vs. Yankees Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Gleyber Torres and others are available when the Atlanta Braves host the New York Yankees at Truist Park on Monday at 7:20 PM ET.
+Gleyber Torres and Ronald Acuna Jr. are among the players with prop bets available when the New York Yankees and the Atlanta Braves meet at Truist Park on Tuesday (starting at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!